rfeinman/binocular-disparity/README.md

 Then, unzip the folder and place it inside `data/`.

+### Script

+To run the model on the whole Middlebury dataset, use the experiment script `scripts/middlebury_experiment.py`.
+You can select which CRF inference algorithm to use with the `--crf_alg` parameter (options are gradient descent, max-product loopyBP, sum-product loopyBP).

 ### Results

-Below is a figure showing results of our model on some of the Middlebury dataset samples.

 <img src="documents/results.png" width="700" height="992">